jjg/jfp/README.md

 # jfp
 Just Fucking Print.

-A magic box that you can attach to any printer so the fucking this just fucking prints already.
+A magic box that you can attach to any printer so the fucking thing just fucking prints already.

 ## References